michael-milette/moodle-filter_filtercodes/README.md

 - **Enrolled users**, in the **This course** submenu, will only work in a course.
 - **[Code checker](https://moodle.org/plugins/local_codechecker)**, **[Moodle PHPdoc check](https://moodle.org/plugins/local_moodlecheck)** and [Moodle Adminer](https://moodle.org/plugins/local_adminer) are add-on plugins that need to be installed in order for the links to work.

+## Scrape'ing content

+As of version 0.4.7, you can now use FileterCodes to scrape content from another web page.
+Your mileage may vary and depends a lot on your configuration, the website from which you are scraping content and more.

+{scrape url="..." tag="..." class="..." id="..." code="..."}

+Tip: When adding this tag in one of Moodle's WYSIWYG editors like Atto or TinyMCE, the tag may end up embedded in a set of HTML paragraph tags.
+If this happens, the content you are scraping may not result in valid HTML.
+To fix the problem, you will need to go into the source code view of the editor and replace the P (paragraph) tags with div and then save.
+Alternatively, if there is nothing else in the editor, you can remove everything before and after the tag and save.

+Parameters:

+* url = The URL of the webpage from which you want to grab its content.
+* tag = The HTML tag you want to capture.
+* class = Optional.
+Default is blank (class is irrelevant).
+Class attribute of the HTML tag you want to capture.
+Must be an exact match for everything between the quotation marks.
+* id = Optional.
+Default is blank (id is irrelevent). id tag of the HTML tag you want to capture.
+* code = Optional.
+Default is blank (no code).
+This is URL encoded code that you want to insert after the content.
+Will be decoded before being inserted into the page.
+Can be things like JavaScript for example.
+Be careful with this one.
+If not encoded, will result in error.

+If the URL fails to produce any content (broken link for example), a message will be displayed on the page encouraging the visitor to contact the webmaster.
+This message can be customized through the Moodle Language editor.

+If a matching tag, class and/or id can't be found, will return all of the page content without being filtered.

 [(Back to top)](#table-of-contents)

 # Updating